Chart Color Schemes

 Bacchus Marsh has seen below average employment performance when compared to national benchmarks

-As of September 2025, there are 4,274 residents employed, with an unemployment rate of 4.9%, which is 0.2% higher than Greater Melbourne's rate of 4.7%.
-Workforce participation in Bacchus Marsh was 57.6%, significantly lower than Greater Melbourne's 64.1%.
-Leading employment industries among residents include construction, health care & social assistance, and education & training.
-The area has a strong specialization in construction, with an employment share of 1.5 times the regional level.
+Workforce participation is similar to Greater Melbourne's 71.0%.
+According to Census responses, 22.9% of residents worked from home, potentially impacted by Covid-19 lockdowns.
+Leading employment industries include construction, health care & social assistance, and education & training.
+The area shows strong specialization in construction, with an employment share 1.5 times the regional level.

-However, professional & technical employs only 6.0% of local workers, below Greater Melbourne's 10.1%.
-Employment opportunities locally may be limited, as indicated by the difference between Census working population and resident population.
-In the past year, employment increased by 4.6%, while labour force grew by 5.4%, resulting in an unemployment rise of 0.8 percentage points.
-By comparison, Greater Melbourne recorded employment growth of 3.0% and unemployment rose by 0.3 percentage points.
-State-level data from 25-Nov shows Victoria's employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%.
-National employment forecasts from Jobs and Skills Australia project national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bacchus Marsh's employment mix suggests local employment should increase by 6.2% over five years and 12.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes only and does not account for localized population projections.
+Professional & technical services employ only 6.0% of local workers, below Greater Melbourne's 10.1%.
+Employment opportunities locally may be limited, as indicated by the working population vs resident population count.
+Over a 12-month period ending in September 2025, employment increased by 4.6%, while labour force grew by 5.4%, resulting in an unemployment rise of 0.8 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 3.0% and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Bacchus Marsh's employment mix suggests local employment should increase by 6.2% over five years and 12.9% over ten years, though these are simple weighted extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment